vincentarelbundock/tinytable/README.md

 package which was:

--   *Simple*: Streamlined, consistent, and uncluttered user interface, with few functions to learn.
+-   *Simple*: Streamlined, consistent, and uncluttered user interface, with only a few functions to learn.
 -   *Flexible*: Expressive frameworks to customize tables in HTML and LaTeX formats.[1]
 -   *Zero-dependency*: Avoid importing any other `R` package.[2]
+-   *Documented*: The website and documentation include 100s of examples and tutorials.
 -   *Concise*: Draw beautiful tables without typing a lot of code.
 -   *Safe*: User inputs are checked thoroughly, and informative errors are returned early.